NalinPradhan/notes/README.md

 This application is built with:

 - Next.js for the frontend and API routes
+- Supabase for database storage and management
-- PostgreSQL database with Prisma ORM
+- PostgreSQL database with direct SQL queries
 - JWT for authentication
 - Deployed on Vercel